tarah-o/wine-quiz-app/README.md

-# wine-quiz-app

-Test your wine trivia knowledge with this fun 10-question quiz app!
+WINE TRIVIA QUIZ APP | THINKFUL

-This was a project as part of Thinkful's Full Stack Web Development bootcamp program using HTML, CSS and JavaScript.
+This project tests your knowledge about wine in a fun, 10-question interactive quiz.
+This was my first project as part of my learning with Thinkful's Full Stack program.

+FUNCTIONALITY:

+A series of 10 questions about wine, an ongoing score tally, final score page, A11y basic principles, including keyboard functionality.

+TECHNOLOGY:

+HTML5, CSS3, JavaScript ES6, jQuery